FoodChain1028/FoodChain1028/README.md

 - 👋 Hi, I’m Fu_Chuan Chung, aka FoodChain or Jeff as well.
-- 👀 I’m now interested in blockchain and web3.
+- 👀 I’m interested in blockchain and web3.
 - 🌱 I’m currently learning cryptography, DApp construction and web security.
 - 📫 How to reach me
   - email: sh1001309@gmail.com